Mihu89/financiar-calculator/README.md

 # financiar-calculator
-Roject is built using angular/typescript and others good packages
+Poject is built using angular/typescript and others good packages